julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, May 26, 2025.
+Tuesday, May 27, 2025.
 Quote of the day:

-> "Imagination decides everything." - Blaise Pascal
+> "If I went to work in a factory the first thing I'd do is join a union." - Franklin D. Roosevelt